Najlaa-Shariefi/CRISP-DM-Process-on-No-Show-Medical-Appointments-Dataset/README.md

 ## Installation
 #### - Python version: 3.7.1
 #### - Libraries used:
-**The following Packages and Libraries will be imported to facilitate the Investigation and increase its efficiency:**
 - **Pandas:** Provides data structures designed to make working with “relational” or “labeled” data both intuitive and easy.
 - **Numpy:** Provides functions to manipulate large sets of numerical data with effeciency and speed.
 - **Matplotlib:**  Produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms with just a few lines of code.